-When I was still a Christian, I would often bristle whenever someone tried to analyze my faith from a scientific point of view.
+When I was still a Christian, I would bristle whenever someone tried to analyze my faith from a scientific point of view.
 The tools of the scientist, I argued, could not reliably detect the things of the spirit because they are only discernible by those with the right organs of perception (see 1 Cor.
 2:6-16).

 As you can imagine, I see things differently now that I am outside the Christian faith.
-Now that I no longer privilege that belief system above all the other religions of the world, I see the value in applying the tools of the social sciences in order to better understand what functions religion serves in the world.
-I’ve come to appreciate the insights these interpretive grids can give to help us better understand how to relate to people who are still on the inside of these insular ideological enclaves.
+Now that I no longer privilege that belief system above all the other religions of the world, I see the value in applying the tools of the social sciences in order to understand what functions religion serves in the world.
+I’ve come to appreciate the insights these interpretive grids can give to help us understand how to relate to people who are still on the inside of these insular ideological enclaves.

-Incidentally, you don’t have to jettison the spiritual significance of your religious tradition in order to appreciate the value of putting it alongside similar systems of belief so that you can glean some perspective about the ways our belief structures work.
+Incidentally, you don’t have to jettison the spiritual significance of your religious tradition in order to appreciate the value of putting it alongside similar systems of belief so you can glean some perspective about the ways our belief structures work.

 With that in mind, I’d like to take a minute to explore the sociology of belief and consider the possibility that the things we believe and pass on to others serve a few functions in society which are not immediately evident to those whose entire world is defined by those beliefs.
 In the end I will suggest a few things we can take away from this exercise for the benefit of promoting more humanistic values in our world.